COMMON CAUSES OF CHRONIC SHOULDER INSTABIlTY

 The most mobile joint in the body is the shoulder.
 Chronic shoulder instability is typically the result of frequent shoulder dislocations.
-This occurs when there is a force in the upper arm bone (humerus) is forced or slides from the shoulder socket.
+This occurs when there is a force in the upper arm bone (humerus), or if the upper arm bone (humerus) slides from the shoulder socket.
 However, continuous overhead motion from activities such as swimming, tennis, and volleyball can weaken shoulder ligaments over time, leading to instability.
 Certain occupations that require overhead motions, such as painting, can also cause this condition.

-Your physician may order an X-ray to determine the shoulder’s placement and an MRI to identify any injuries to the tendons and ligaments around the shoulder joint.
+Your physician may order an X-ray to determine the shoulder’s placement.
+Also, your physician may order an MRI to identify any injuries to the tendons and ligaments around the shoulder joint.
 Surgery is usually necessary to repair stretched or torn ligaments in order to keep the shoulder in place.